austinsamsel/upstate/source/blog/2015-07-30-how-to-maintain-your-wordpress-website.html.markdown

 My go-to plugin for backups is <a href="https://wordpress.org/plugins/updraftplus/">Updraft Plus Backup and Restoration</a>.
 You can connect your Dropbox or other cloud storage account to have your backups saved to a safe place.
 Not only can you take a full site backup which you can restore if something should go wrong… but you can easily set up a schedule to automatically run backups.

 It's good to keep at least one archival backup of your full website some place safe.
 If you're constantly blogging, you should probably backup your database everyday.
-Depending on the site I'll keep several versions going back.
+Depending on your website, you should have a set of various backups saved on both a cloud storage account and a local computer hard drive.

 ## Running updates